Ocean City, Maryland

-Ocean City, officially the Town of Ocean City, is an Atlantic resort town in Worcester County, Maryland along the East Coast of the United States.
+Ocean City, officially the Town of Ocean City, is an Atlantic resort city in Worcester County, Maryland, along the East Coast of the United States.
 The population was 6,844 at the 2020 U.S. census, although during summer weekends the city hosts between 320,000 and 345,000 vacationers and up to eight million visitors annually.
 During the summer, Ocean City becomes the second most populated municipality in Maryland, after Baltimore.
-It is part of the Salisbury metropolitan area, as defined by the United States Census Bureau.
+It is part of the Salisbury metropolitan area as defined by the United States Census Bureau.

+During peak vacation season, the city gains over 1000 seasonal police officers, plus extra firefighters and other workers.
+Numerous events take place within the town during the shoulder-season, including Sunfest, Springfest, Bike Week, Cruisin' Weekend, Winterfest of Lights, and Reach the Beach, which take place on the Boardwalk and the Roland E. Powell Convention Center.
+Ocean City is also home to the annual Maryland State Firefighters Convention, a week-long event in June that honors the state's firefighters.

 History

 19th century

-The land on which the city was built and much of the surrounding area was obtained by Thomas Fenwick, an Englishman, from the Native Americans.
+Before the European colonization of what is now Maryland in the 17th century, the shoreline of the Delmarva Peninsula had been populated for thousands of years by Indigenous peoples including the Algonquian-speaking Assateague and Nanticoke peoples.
+The land on which the city was built and much of the surrounding area was obtained by Thomas Fenwick, an Englishman, from the Indigenous peoples of the region.
 In 1869, businessman Isaac Coffin built the first beach-front cottage to receive paying guests.
-During those days, people arrived by stagecoach and ferry.
+During those days, guests arrived by stagecoach and ferry.

-Soon after, other simple boarding houses were built on the strip of sand, with the activity attracting prominent businessmen from the Maryland Eastern Shore, Baltimore, Philadelphia, and Wilmington.
+Soon after, other simple boarding houses were built on the strip of sand, with the activity attracting prominent businessmen from the Maryland Eastern Shore, Baltimore, Philadelphia, and Wilmington, Delaware.
 They came not so much to visit as to survey the spit.
-A decision was made to develop it and 250 lots were cut into it, and a corporation was formed to help with the development of the land.
-The corporation stock of 4,000 shares sold for $25 each.
+A decision was made to develop it and 250 lots were cut into it.
+A corporation was formed to help with the development of the land.
+The corporation’s stock of 4,000 shares sold for $25 each.

-Prior to 1870, what is now Ocean City was known as "The Ladies' Resort to the Ocean".
+Before 1870, what is now Ocean City was known as "The Ladies' Resort to the Ocean".

 The Atlantic Hotel, the first major hotel in the town, opened July 4, 1875.
-The Atlantic Hotel was originally owned by the Atlantic Hotel Company, but eventually Charles W. Purnell bought it in 1923.
+The Atlantic Hotel originally was owned by the Atlantic Hotel Company, but eventually Charles W. Purnell bought it in 1923.
 As of 2025, it is still owned and operated by the Purnell family.
 Besides the beach and ocean, it offered dancing and billiard rooms to the visitors of its more than 400 rooms, and for years it was the northernmost attraction in Ocean City.
-By 187,8 tourists could come by the Wicomico & Pocomoke Railroad from Berlin to the shores of Sinepuxent Bay across from the town.
-By 1881, a line was completed across Sinepuxent Bay to the shore, bringing rail passengers on the Baltimore, Chesapeake and Atlantic Railroad directly into the town to a train station on Philadelphia Avenue and returning to larger city markets with locally caught fish from Ocean City.
+By 1878, tourists could come by the Wicomico & Pocomoke Railroad from Berlin to the shores of Sinepuxent Bay across from the town.
+By 1881, a line was completed from across Sinepuxent Bay to the shore, bringing rail passengers on the Baltimore, Chesapeake and Atlantic Railroad directly into the town to a train station and returning to larger city markets with locally caught fish from Ocean City.